botsedge/gekko/docs/strategies/tulip_indicators.md

 ### msw

+The Maximum Entropy Spectrum Analysis indicator is a unique way to accurately measure short-term cycles in a market.
+It utilizes two sine plots to illustrate if the market is in a cycle mode or in a trend mode.
+When the two plots resemble a sine wave the market is in cycling mode.
+When the plots start to wander the market is in a trend mode.
+The MESA Sine Wave indicator is a leading indicator that will anticipate cycle mode turning points rather than waiting for confirmation as is seen with most other oscillators.
+The indicator has the additional advantage that trend mode whipsaw signals are minimized.

 Required parameters:

  - optIn

 ### natr

+The Normalized Average True Range is a measure of volatility.
+It is calculated as follows:

+    natr = (atr(t) / close(t)) * 100

 Required parameters:

  - optInTimePeriod

 ### nvi

+More information about the [NVI](https://en.wikipedia.org/wiki/Negative_volume_index)

 This indicator does not require any parameters.